denver-cfman/KernelCon2020K8s/Exercises/Break/break_e15.md

 # Exercise 15 (Access Control)

 ## Preface:
 This exercise is not meant to provide you with an extensive "hacking" experience!
 We all know the majority of pen testing issues come from misconfiguration.
 Therefore we assume this container is exploitable so we will focus on post exploitation.
-If you do not wish to do any of the ___metasploit___ steeps, just skip to [This section]() to pick it up at the shell.
+If you do not wish to do any of the ___metasploit___ steeps, just skip to [This section](#shell) to pick it up at the shell.

+Note you will still need to setup the container etc.

 ### Env Setup
 - cd into the ``` KernelCon2020K8s/Exercises/Break/Files/break_e15 ``` folder and deploy the pod we will be working with.